Tomáš Kalas: Loans to Vitesse

 On 22 August 2011 Kalas joined Dutch football club Vitesse Arnhem on loan for the 2011–12 season.
 He was given the number 2 jersey.
 He made his debut for Vitesse on 17 September 2011 against Roda JC Kerkrade which ended in a 5–0 win for Vitesse.

 In March 2012, Kalas admitted that he did not yet know where he will be playing next season, but was happy on loan at Vitesse.
-"Ideally I'll stay another year at this club," he told.
+"Ideally, I'll stay another year at this club." he told.
 "Simply put, there are three options.
 I'll stay here, go back to Chelsea or they will loan me to another club abroad.
 In late March I will talk with my managers about next season and know more."

 On 17 May 2012, Kalas scored the opening goal in the 22nd minute, for Vitesse against RKC Waalwijk; the match ended in a 3–1 win for Vitesse.
 This goal was Kalas' first goal of his professional career.

-On 11 July 2012, Kalas rejoined Vitesse on a new loan deal until the end of the 2012–13 season.
+On 11 July 2012, Kalas rejoined Vitesse on another loan until the end of the 2012–13 season.
 He also extended his contract with Chelsea until the summer of 2017.
 Kalas scored his first Eredivisie goal of the season for Vitesse in a 3–0 defeat of FC Groningen on 16 September 2012.

-During his second loan spell at Vitesse, Kalas was mainly deployed as a right-back instead of his natural centre-back.
-Kalas ended up playing a total of 76 games overall competition during his two-year stay at Vitesse.

 2013–14 season

 On 10 July 2013 Chelsea manager José Mourinho confirmed Kalas would stay and fight for his place at Chelsea for the coming season.
 During Chelsea's 2013 pre-season Asia tour, Kalas made 3 appearances for Chelsea, in wins against the Singha All Stars, the Malaysian XI, and the Indonesian XI.
 During pre-season training, Kalas suffered fractured fibula, cutting his action with the first-team short as the rest of the team flew over to America for the Guinness International Champions Cup.

 After finally recovered from his injuries, Kalas made his competitive debut for the senior squad on 29 October 2013 as a substitute for Juan Mata, in a 2–0 win at Arsenal in the League Cup.
-Speaking of his role at Chelsea, Kalas said in an interview with a Czech chat show: "I am a player for training sessions.
-If they need a cone they put me there instead."
+Speaking of his role at Chelsea, Kalas said in an interview with a Czech talk show: "I am a player for training sessions.
+If they need a cone they put me there."

 On 18 March 2014, Kalas made his Champions League debut against Galatasaray, replacing Willian in stoppage time; Chelsea won 2–0.

-On 27 April 2014, Kalas was given his debut in the Premier League for Chelsea, at Anfield against Liverpool, starting in place of the injured John Terry.
-He played the whole 90 minutes in a 2–0 win that kept Chelsea in contention for the league title.
+On 27 April 2014, Kalas made his Premier League debut for Chelsea, at Anfield against Liverpool, being named in the starting lineup in a 2–0 win.